 It’s the fear of never getting better, but in reality, it does.

 Slowly but surely, it fades away, and you’re stronger than you were before after going through it.

 Everything gets better, and nobody ever said you have to face your battles alone.

 In the end, you are strong and able to push past this.

-The Mighty is asking its readers the following: Share with us the moment, if you’ve had it, where you knew everything was going to be OK.
+The Mighty is asking the following: What’s one thing people might not know about your experience with disability, disease or mental illness, and what would you say to teach them?
 Check out our Submit a Story page for more about our submission guidelines.